WHO WE ARE

 Was He exaggerating?
 Or was He inviting us into something deeper — a way of being that refuses both cynicism and comfort?

 Travail was born from that question.
 It’s a opportunity for men who sense that Jesus meant what He said — who want to learn how to live it out in the real world, not as heroes or critics, but as apprentices.
-A yearlong journey of rediscovering faith that’s embodied, honest, and whole.
+A nine-month journey of rediscovering faith that’s embodied, honest, and whole.

-More about Erik
+More about the Founder

 Erik is a husband and father of three young daughters.
 Before starting Travail, he worked in global ministry with a couple different organizations, with at-risk youth, and spent over a decade working on sheep and alpaca shearing crews.